NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/fusion_360.md

-# Key Operations in Fusion 360:
+# Here are some of the key Operations you can perform in Fusion 360:

 1. Sketching: Fusion 360 allows you to create 2D sketches to define the basic shape of your 3D models.
 You can draw lines, circles, arcs, and other geometric shapes, and use constraints and dimensions to control their size and position.